tarof429/stuckathome/linux/README.md

 - Other commands are: vmstat, iostat, iftop.

 - To find out detailed information on a file creation time, use `stat <file>`.

+## Devices

+Devices are monitored by systemd-udevd.
+Run `udevadm monitor` and unplugin a USB device to see some output from this daemon.

+## Kernel Modules

+To list kernel modules, run `lsmod`.

+To load a kernel module, run `modprobe`.

+To unload a kernel module, run `modprobe -r <module>`.

 ## Services